Ghost hunting: Ghost Hunters

 Ghost Hunters features the activities of a Warwick, Rhode Island, ghost hunting group called The Atlantic Paranormal Society (TAPS).
 Since 2004, the program has garnered some of the highest ratings of any Syfy network programming, presenting a mix of paranormal investigation and interpersonal drama.
 It has since been syndicated on NBCUniversal sister cable channel Oxygen and also airs on the Canadian cable network, OLN.
-In addition to their television venture, TAPS hosts a three-hour weekly radio show called Beyond Reality, operates a website where they share their stories, photographs, and ghost hunting videos with members.
-TAPS cast members also appear at lectures, conferences and public events.
+In addition to their television venture, TAPS cast members also appear at lectures, conferences and public events.

+Media representations have played a significant role in shaping public perceptions of ghost hunting.
+According to media scholar Annette Hill, ghost hunting television shows and online media foster a participatory culture where audiences often blur the lines between entertainment and belief in the paranormal.
+Hill argues that ghost hunting programs combine dramatic storytelling with the appearance of scientific investigation, encouraging viewers to engage emotionally and intellectually with paranormal phenomena.
+Viewers often participate through fan communities, social media, and amateur investigations, contributing to a feedback loop that reinforces the popularity and legitimacy of ghost hunting as both entertainment and a form of experiential belief.
+Hill also notes that media depictions tend to downplay skepticism, emphasizing mystery and suspense to maintain audience interest.

 Ghost Adventures

 Ghost Adventures premiered in 2008 on the Travel Channel.
 The TV series features ghost hunters Zak Bagans, Nick Groff (seasons 1–10), Aaron Goodwin, Billy Tolley, and Jay Wasley as they investigate reportedly haunted locations hoping to collect visual or auditory evidence of paranormal activity.